jimmyjnssson/group-project/README.md

-# BettingSlip Component
+# Green Group "GG Odds"

-The `BettingSlip` component is a React component that allows users to manage their betting slips.
+A webbsite for users to manage their betting.
 It provides functionality to add, remove, and update bets, as well as place bets if the user has sufficient credits.

 ## Features